 What Is a Premises Liability Claim?

-First, remember that a homeowner’s insurance policy is the likely source of compensation – not your brother.
-As long as your family member is carrying sufficient insurance on their policy, you can file an insurance claim, negotiate the potential value of the injuries, and receive compensation.
+To file a premises liability claim, you start by reporting the incident to the property owner as well as the property owner’s insurance company.
+Once you have notified the insurance company, your claim process includes submitting a demand letter and then negotiating a settlement.
+First, remember that a homeowner’s insurance policy is the likely source of compensation.
+If the accident occurred on a family member’s property, as long as your family member is carrying sufficient insurance on their policy, you can file an insurance claim, negotiate the potential value of the injuries, and receive compensation.
 Now, it is true that the insurance company will have a right to decide whether to pay or not.
 If they do, great.
 If not, however, you may be in the tough position of needing to initiate a lawsuit against a loved one.
 This may make people uncomfortable, but it really shouldn’t.
 A friendly suit is often filed, which simply preserves the claim, forcing the insurance company to follow through on its contractual obligations to pay.

 Some lawyers talk a big game about being aggressive or hard-working.
 While this is important for sure, so is compassion and understanding.
 As a family-owned law firm, Truitt Law Offices gets it.
 We have the collective wisdom needed to help our clients make difficult situations much more straightforward.
 Give us a call today to schedule a free initial consultation, and get real answers today.